isabellaPhung/UCSC-CSE123-S25/doc/common/tests/test_bootTime_report.md

 ### Boot time test report
 \noindent
 **Test Purpose**:
-This is intended to verify that the device is capable of booting within 3 seconds as is described in our initial design objectives
+This is intended to verify that the device is capable of booting within 3 seconds as is described in our initial design objectives.

 \noindent
 **Test Procedure**: